 Emory Healthcare – The Emory Clinic

 Ginna Evans is employed by Emory Healthcare in Atlanta, Georgia.
 She has over 30 years in the health information management profession with broad electronic health records experience.
 Her volunteer service stretches over three decades of almost continual service to the GHIMA Board of Directors, including two terms as President.
-Nationally, Evans has served in the AHIMA House of Delegates, workgroups, Chair of the AHIMA Nominating Committee, and most recently the Fellowship Committee and AHIMA Foundation Board of Directors.
+Nationally, she has served in the AHIMA House of Delegates, workgroups, Chair of the AHIMA Nominating Committee, Fellowship Committee and AHIMA Foundation Board of Directors.
 She received the 2011 AHIMA Mentor Award and over the years GHIMA has awarded her many honors including the 1996 and 2008 GHIMA Distinguished Member Awards.
+During her three years on the AHIMA Board of Directors she has served as Secretary and is currently Chair of the Governance Committee.

-Colleen Goethals is an independent consultant having over 25 years of progressive and diverse HIM experience.
+Colleen Goethals is an HIM Director for Accretive Health at Columbia-St. Mary's, Milwaukee, WI.
+She is also an independent consultant having almost 30 years of progressive and diverse HIM experience.
 Ms. Goethals has participated in AHIMA's State Advocacy Workgroup as chair, Consumer Practice Council, Personal Health Record Practice Council, House of Delegates Work Group, CSA Task Force and Consumer Education Committee.
 She served as Illinois HIMA President, Delegate, Director of Legislation and Advocacy and Community Education Coordinator.
 Ms. Goethals is the recipient of the Illinois HIMA Distinguished Member, the Chicago Area HIMA Distinguished Member, Illinois HIMA Professional Achievement Award and Literary Award.

 Vice President of HIM